foundrybot-ca/foundrybot/README.md

 Your SSH key (id_ed25519.pub) for the admin user.

-**** THIS SCRIPT IS NOT TO BE USED LOCALLY on host your deploying TO **** It is a REMOTE deployment tool, such as Terraform
+**** THIS SCRIPT IS NOT TO BE USED LOCALLY on host your deploying TO **** It acts like a REMOTE deployment tool, such as Terraform

 install:
 ```bash